Graeme Axford: Achievements

 Following his protests against the government body, Child, Youth and Family (CYF) In December 2011, in June 2017 he won a NZD$15,000 payout after years of challenges to the Privacy Commissioner and Human Rights Review Tribunal.

-In June 2017 Axford supported the Pir River families in their campaign for justice.
+In June 2017, Axford supported the Pir River families in their campaign for justice.
 He not only stopped the mine being sealed but also entered the drift.
-Axford attend the road blockade protests and become admin on Facebook “StandWithPike” and “Supporting the recovery of our Pike”.
+Axford attend the road blockade protests and become admin on Facebook "StandWithPike" and "Supporting the recovery of our Pike".
 He ended up being trolled and put on a gay webpage for his efforts.

 In July 2017, Axford featured in an article relating to his complaint to the Independent Police Conduct Authority (IPCA) of New Zealand about New Zealand MP Todd Barclay.

-In 2020 Axford featured in several articles in the West Coast Messenger.
+In 2020, Axford featured in several articles in the West Coast Messenger.

-In 2022, Axford was the subject of the book “Congratulations – You have Dyslexia” by Mike Styles.
+In 2022, Axford was the subject of the book "Congratulations – You have Dyslexia" by Mike Styles.
 (ISBN 978-0-473-61176-7).
 Mike Styles works as a teacher, researcher and advocate in the field of dyslexia, literacy, and numeracy.

-In April–May 2022 Axford participated in the New Zealand Open Government Partnership NZ Workshops on potential National Action Plan 4 Commitments.
+In April and May 2022, Axford participated in the New Zealand Open Government Partnership NZ Workshops on potential National Action Plan 4 Commitments.
 The purpose of these workshops was for Expert Advisory Panel, civil society groups, and government agencies to work on the ideas collected through public consultation to identify, and scope potential fledgling commitments for NAP4.

-In August 2022, Axford was interviewed by the Otago Daily Times in an article entitled “Slip stopping police getting to Omoto quickly”.

-In the same month, Axford featured in an article regarding Greypower saying rate increases are forcing some homeowners to consider selling.
+In August 2022, Axford was interviewed by the Otago Daily Times in an article entitled "Slip stopping police getting to Omoto quickly".
+Also in August, he featured in an article regarding Greypower saying rate increases are forcing some homeowners to consider selling.